|

 However, technology has also increased the potential for error as undocumented genealogies are copied and recopied over and over again.

-Thus, information obtained from Web sites such as RootsWeb's WorldConnect Project and FamilySearch must be used with CAUTION.
+Thus, information obtained from sites such as RootsWeb's WorldConnect Project and FamilySearch must be used with

 After each description below, you will find a "Demonstration" link and a "Practice" link.